apache/logging-log4j-scala/README.md

 ## Requirements

 Log4j Scala API requires at least Java 7 for Scala 2.10/2.11, or Java 8 for Scala 2.12.
-This also requires Log4j 2 API and Log4j 2 Core, but these are specified as transitive dependencies automatically if you are using SBT, Maven, Gradle, or some other similar build system.
-Some Log4j 2 features require optional dependencies which are documented in the [Log4j 2 manual](https://logging.apache.org/log4j/2.x/manual/index.html).
+This also requires Log4j 2 API, but it is specified as transitive dependencies automatically if you are using SBT, Maven, Gradle, or some other similar build system.
+This also requires Log4j 2 Core (or possibly an other implementation of Log4j 2 API) as a runtime dependency.
+Some Log4j 2 Core features require optional dependencies which are documented in the [Log4j 2 manual](https://logging.apache.org/log4j/2.x/manual/index.html).

 ## License